bahrus/xtal-fetch/README.md

 On the other hand, I recognize that the syntax is more compact, and would likely perform (slightly?) faster.

 Watching the video also made me realize that the implementation of abort, added in a recent release, was incomplete.
 With this latest release, if a new request is made, if there's a pending request, it will be aborted.
-Multiple requests will be visited next.
+Multiple requests now supports abort as well.

 ### Referencing